-The Station is a department of The Florida State University (the University) located in Tallahassee, Florida and conducts various public broadcasting functions.
+- (a) Reporting entity-The Station is a department of Florida State University ("the University") located in Tallahassee, Florida and conducts various public broadcasting functions.
 The President of the University is responsible for the management of the University and the Station operates as a department of the University under the control of the Station manager.
-The financial statements include only those funds, under the administrative control of the Vice President of Finance and Administration, that relate directly to the operation of the Station, including University funds as well as funds held by Florida State University Foundation, Inc. (the Foundation) and Florida State University Research Foundation, Incorporated (the Research Foundation).
-These statements do not purport to present the financial position or results of operations of the University as a whole.

-Basis of accounting

-For financial reporting purposes, the Station is considered a special-purpose government engaged only in business-type activities.
-Accordingly, the Station prepares its financial statements in accordance with financial reporting requirements for enterprise funds, which use the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
+The financial statements include only those funds under the administrative control of the Vice President of University Relations that relate directly to the operation of the Station, including University funds, as well as funds held by Florida State University Foundation, Inc. ("the Foundation") and Florida State University Research Foundation, Inc. ("the Research Foundation").
+These statements do not purport to present the financial position or results of operations of the University as a whole. - (b) Basis of accounting-For financial reporting purposes, the Station is considered a special-purpose government engaged only in business-type activities.
+Accordingly, the Station prepares its financial statements on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America for proprietary funds, which is similar to those of private business enterprises.
 Accordingly, revenues are recorded when earned and expenses are recorded when incurred.
-The Station's accounting policies conform with accounting principles generally accepted by the Governmental Accounting Standards Board (GASB).
+The Station's accounting policies conform with accounting principles generally accepted by the Governmental Accounting Standards Board (GASB). - (c) Net position-In the statements of net position, net position includes the following: